-- The development of a simple, yet effective and successful proactive approach in retrieving user's available time and location contexts, which can be especially beneficial for self-regulated learners. - The proposal of a taxonomy to be constructed to incorporate students' individual learning environment preferences, which relate to the possible recommendable learning materials for these preferences.
+- A development of a simple, yet effective and successful proactive approach in retrieving user's available time and location contexts, which can be especially beneficial for self-regulated learners. - A proposal of a model to be constructed to incorporate students' individual mobile learning preferences which relates to the possible recommendable learning materials for these preferences.
+This proposed model is presented in Yau and Joy (2010a).
 Future m-learning applications would benefit from this.
-Relating to this is the proposal of a personalized m-learning application, which takes into account learners' individual m-learning and learning environmental differences as the basis for suggesting appropriate materials for them. - The significance of our five proposed learning contexts within a context-aware m-learning framework is shown.
+Relating to this is the proposal of a personalized m-learning application, presented in Yau and Joy (2010b) which takes into account learners' individual m-learning and learning environmental differences as the basis for suggesting appropriate materials for them. - The significances of our five proposed learning contexts within a context-aware m-learning framework are etablished.
 It was established that the motivation attribute of a learner had a high positive correlation to the concentration of the learner.
 Hence, we propose that the motivation of a learner in performing a particular task at a particular time at a particular location should be considered in m-learning applications.
 The awareness of this may result in understanding whether a learner would or would not perform a particular task successfully.
-Similarly, it may also be used to determine whether or not an application would be used successfully by students.

-The type of materials that may be appropriate for students in different learning situations
+Similarly, it may also be used to determine whether or not an application would be used successfully by students. - The type of materials that may be appropriate for students in different learning situations.